muttoni/svelte-hash/README.md

 </body>
 </html>
 ```
+Step 2: Keep in mind this rollup setup copies over all your `public/` files into a `build/` folder at the root of your working directory.

 Step 2: Use the usual commands `npm run dev` and `npm run build`.
 Everything should work as before.